awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 Because this condition is valid only in key policies, you can use it to control access to any *CMK resource operation*, that is, any AWS KMS operation that uses a particular CMK\.
 To identify the CMK resource operations, in the [Actions and Resources Table](kms-api-permissions-reference.md#kms-api-permissions-reference-table), look for a value of `CMK` in the `Resources` column for the operation\.

-For example, the following policy statement demonstrates how to use the `kms:CallerAccount` condition key\.
+For example, the following key policy statement demonstrates how to use the `kms:CallerAccount` condition key\.
 This policy statement is in the key policy for the AWS managed CMK for Amazon EBS\.
 It combines a `Principal` element that specifies all AWS identities with the `kms:CallerAccount` condition key to effectively allow access to all identities in AWS account 111122223333\.
 It contains an additional AWS KMS condition key \(`kms:ViaService`\) to further limit the permissions by only allowing requests that come through Amazon EBS\.
 For more information, see [kms:ViaService](#conditions-kms-via-service)\.

 ```
 {